Kristjan-tester/QoLforSacriel/README.md

 	- Made for single-player.
 Not tested in multiplayer.

 Features:

+- (NEW) Foraging panel:
+	- Updated Radius tooltip to include all relevant factors (that vanilla doesn't show)
+ 	- Clothing Fix (default off) - vanilla currently does not impose clothing penalties to forage radius.
+Enable fix from modoptions.
-- (NEW) - "Unload all" to nearby containers (tag them to hold specific category of items):
+-  "Unload all" to nearby containers (tag them to hold specific category of items):
 	- Click "unload all" in footer of main inventory or bags to start it
   	- there is 'everything else' category for 'catch all' option if containers with right tags
   	- (UPDATED) - Food and Material have extra filtering tags, to make management easier and more specific